l1g4v/l1g4v.github.io/_posts/2022-05-10-visualizing-electric-fields.md

 $$ |\overrightarrow{E}|=\frac{|\overrightarrow{F}|}{q}=\frac{kQq}{r^{2}}\cdot\frac{1}{q}=k\frac{Q}{r^2} $$

 # Line charge
-We can represent the electric field of any shape by representing it as the continuous distribution of point charges across the surface of the shape, even though charge is quantized, the total number of charges on the surface is so big that we could consider it to be continuous.
-For example, if we want to know what is the magnitude of an electric field of a line at some point in the space, we need to represent that line with charge $$q$$ as a group of almost infinite $$\lambda$$ point charges across its length
+We can calculate the electric field of any shape by representing it as the continuous distribution of point charges across the surface of that shape even though the charge is quantized, the total number of charges on the surface can be so large that we could consider it to be continuous.
+For example, if we want to know what is the magnitude of an electric field of a line at some point in the space, we need to represent that line with charge $$q$$ as a group of almost infinite $$\lambda$$ point charges across its length.

 <img src="{{ site.baseurl }}/images/2022-05-10-visualizing-electric-fields/linecharge1.jpg" width="50%" height="50%">